Passengers flee smoke-filled Dubai airport as Iran attacks major Gulf travel hubs

 “Passengers are advised not to travel to the airport at this time and to contact their respective airlines directly for the latest updates regarding their flights,” the Dubai Media Office said.

-Airlines suspended flights across the region on Saturday, including to and from Dubai and Abu Dhabi, and flight-tracking maps showed its airspace virtually empty.
+Etihad Airways suspended all flights to and from Abu Dhabi until Monday morning due to regional airspace closures.

-Many airports were closed on Saturday.
-Airlines internationally announced canceled and disrupted flights to the Middle East on Saturday.
+Qatar Airways said flights remain temporarily suspended and an update will be provided by 9 a.m.
+Monday while Singapore Airlines has cancelled its Singapore-Dubai service until March 7.

-Virgin Atlantic announced it had canceled its flight from London Heathrow to Dubai on Saturday, as “a precautionary measure.”
+Virgin Atlantic canceled its flight from London Heathrow to Dubai on Saturday, as “a precautionary measure” and said it is temporarily avoiding Iraqi airspace.

 Lufthansa confirmed cancellations of flights to and from Tel Aviv, Israel, citing the safety of passengers and crew members.